 A cake cutting ceremony is easily one of the most common, and often most anticipated, traditions that guests come to expect during a wedding.
 Whether it’s a white, three-tiered cake or a macaron tower, guests gather around and cheer while a newlywed couple enjoys their dessert together, but not many people know the significance behind this.
 It turns out, there are many meanings in cutting a wedding cake, and how you execute it needs some preparation for a seamless ceremony.
-As you plan your wedding cake cutting ceremony, here are all your questions, answered.
+As you plan your wedding reception, here are all your wedding cake cutting questions, answered.

 What’s the meaning behind a wedding cake cutting ceremony?